IgorTodorovskiIBM/blog/_posts/2025-07-04-speed-up-with-ccache.md

     - zopen
 ---

-As a developer in the z/OS [zopen community](https://zopen.community/), I've lost what feels like countless hours waiting for builds to finish.
-The build-time bottleneck becomes especially painful in an automated CI/CD pipeline, where an entire team is waiting on a critical fix to be built, verified, and deployed.So, this drove me to find a better way, and my search led me to `ccache` - a tool that caches your compiles.
-Seeing its potential, I decided to port it to z/OS and integrate it into the zopen community.
+As a developer in the [zopen community](https://zopen.community/) (a z/OS Open Source Community), I've lost what feels like countless hours waiting for builds to finish.
+The build-time bottleneck becomes especially painful in an automated CI/CD pipeline, where I'm waiting on a critical fix to be built, verified, and deployed.
+I personally don't enjoy waiting around, nor do our users, so this drove me to find a better way, and my search led me to `ccache`, a tool that caches compiler output to speed up rebuilds.
+The caching approach had me intrigued, so I decided to port ccache to z/OS and integrate it into the zopen community to see if it can help!

+In this blog, we’ll cover the basics of ccache, how to get it running on z/OS, how to use it effectively, and most importantly, how it can cut your build times in half.

 ### What is `ccache` and Why Should I Care?

 `ccache` is a compiler cache.
 Its function is to speed up recompilation by caching the results of previous compilations.
 When rebuilding software, `ccache` can provide these cached outputs instead of re-running the compiler, which reduces build time.
-This results in a much faster development cycle.
+This should result in a much faster build turnaround-time.

 ### How `ccache` Works

 The beauty of `ccache` is its simplicity.
 It acts as a "wrapper" that intercepts calls to your real compiler (in my case, **IBM Open XL C/C++'s clang compiler**).
-It then quickly determines if it has a valid, cached result from a previous identical compilation.
+It then quickly determines if it has a valid, cached result (usually a compiled object) from a previous identical compilation.

-This diagram illustrates the workflow:
+This diagram demonstrates the workflow:

 ![image](/blog/img/in-post/ccache.png)